IzatheWriter/Beginner-Baker-s-Guide/Pots Bowls and Sieves.md

 **Sieve**

 A sieve is an optional tool.
 You can skip it if you want to.
-However, when you sift flour, powdered sugar and other dry ingredients, it will make the cake lighter and you will avoid flour lumps in your batter.
+However, when you sift flour, powdered sugar and other dry ingredients, it'll make the cake lighter and you'll avoid flour lumps in your batter.

 ![Alt text](<sifting flour — kopia.jpg>)